How to Become a Physical Therapy Assistant

-According to data from the US Bureau of Labor Statistics, physical therapist technician salaries range from $31,840 - $75,530 per year.
+According to the US Bureau of Labor Statistics, physical therapist technician salaries range from $31,840 - $75,530 per year.
 The median salary is $54,410.
 Specific salaries depend on the individual's qualifications, education and experience, as well as geographic location and size of the hiring facility.
-Individuals who specialize in cardiology or pediatrics report the highest salaries.

 Job prospects for physical therapist assistants are excellent.
-According to the US Bureau of Labor Statistics, the growth projection for this career is 43% over the next ten years, a much faster than average rate.
+According to the Bureau of Labor Statistics, the growth projection for this career is 41% from 2012-2022, a much faster than average rate.
 The fact that the population is aging rapidly makes it likely that physical therapist technicians will be needed for years to come.